-- Close the windows and doors and do not use the caravan again until you have had a full service of all appliances by your supplying retailer.
+- Get medical help for anyone suffering the effects of CO poisoning and advise that CO poisoning is suspected. - Close the windows and doors and do not use the motorhome again until you have had a full service of all appliances by your supplying retailer.
 In the case of gas appliances they must be tested by a GAS SAFE registered installer.
-Please contact your Bailey Retailer for more details. - The electro-chemical sensors used in the carbon-monoxide alarm have a limited lifespan- therefore it is recommended that a CO alarm is replaced every 5-7 years after manufacture or in accordance with the unit's instructions, do to be sure check the manufacturing date on the alarms label.
+Please contact your Bailey retailer for more details. - The electro-chemical sensors used in the carbon-monoxide alarm have a limited lifespan - therefore it is recommended that a CO alarm is replaced every 5 - 7 years after manufacture or in accordance with the unit's instructions.
+Do to be sure check the manufacturing date on the alarm's label.